 1c.
-Improve to CR 500 North, east of CR 600 West
+Improve CR 500 North

 The Town envisions industrial land uses along CR 500N.
 Additionally, this area is beginning to receive attention from developers and real estate professionals as the areas closer to the airport are built-out.
 In order to assist in facilitating this growth, road improvements will be necessary.
 Industrial uses bring large vehicles which have specific traffic needs.
 The Town needs to ensure the proper roadway infrastructure in place.